aldajo92/IOT_ServerHardware/README.md

 This project have two configurations:

-- With a embeded computer using I2C.
+- With a embeded computer using Serial.
-- With a computer using FIRMATA protocol with Arduino.

 ## Embeded computer ##
-This solution use a configuration with a Embeded computer using a linux operating system, and the I2C protocol.
+This solution use a configuration with a Embeded computer using a linux operating system, and the Serial protocol.
 For this setup, a Raspberry pi is implemented as an example.

 - [Download Raspbian Image (Lite Version)](https://www.raspberrypi.org/downloads/raspbian/).
 - [BalenaEtcher](https://www.balena.io/).